Fostering Economic Equity/Alleviating Poverty

 Sister Communities of San Ramon, Nicaragua (SCSRN)

-SCSRN partners with San Ramon, Nicaragua to support education and community development initiatives that build friendship, understanding, environmental preservation and respect for human rights.
+SCSRN partners with San Ramon, Nicaragua to support education and community development initiatives that build friendship, understanding, environmental preservation and promote human rights.
+Learn more about SCSRN here.

 Lakewood Elementary Bag Packing Team

-ERUUF partners with the Duke University Retirees Outreach Organization (DURO) to provide bags of food each week for 30 qualifying low income families with children at Lakewood Elementary School.
+ERUUF partners with the Duke University Retirees Outreach Organization (DURO) to provide bags of food each week for qualifying low income families with children at Lakewood Elementary School.
 DURO manages the organization of the food pantry, the weekly packing list and the procurement of the food, while ERUUF packs the bags each week.
 ERUUF's cooperative effort in this project came about as a result of a Children in Poverty discussion group at ERUUF in 2014.
+The project has grown from servicing 15 families to the current 40 families in the past 5 years.